factcast/factcast/factcast-site/documentation/content/factus/spring-transactional-projections.md

 List<String> userNames = uut.getUserNames();
 ```

 First we create an instance of the projection and provide it with all required dependencies.
-Note, that in a Spring
+As an alternative, you may want to let Spring manage the lifecycle of the projection
-application you would define the projection as `@Component` and let the dependency injection mechanism provide you an instance.
+and let the dependency injection mechanism provide you an instance.

 Next, we call `update(...)` on the projection to fetch the latest events from the Fact stream.
 As last step, we ask
 the projection to provide us with user names by calling `getUserNames()`.